stevelaver/developer-portal/README.md

 prefixed with `SERVICE_NAME` variable.
 Please ensure that the prefix is unique, if resources with same identifiers already exist, the installation will fail.

+The application can be installed only to AWS region supporting all required services.
+You should be safe to install in regions: Northern Virginia, Oregon and Ireland.

 1. Install Serverless: `npm install -g serverless/serverless`
 2. Install AWS CLI (e.g. `pip install awscli` on Mac)
 3. Install Yarn (see https://yarnpkg.com/en/docs/install)